TodePond/TodePondDotCom/wikiblogarden/art/comedy/readme.md

 ## What is a joke?

-It's a joke that it's the year 2024 and [people still aren't comfortable laughing at Ricky Gervais](https://youtu.be/adh0KGmgmQw?si=6hELtUy_KEKn1yet). (risky click)
+It's the year 2024 and [people still aren't comfortable laughing at Ricky Gervais](https://youtu.be/adh0KGmgmQw?si=6hELtUy_KEKn1yet). (risky click)

 <br>